About Tri-State Trails

 Rachel Culley - GIS Analyst & Planner

 Rachel is passionate about the power active transportation has to improve economic vitality, public health, and civic equity.
-A recent graduate of the University of Cincinnati’s Bachelor of Urban Planning program at the College of Design, Architecture, Art and Planning, with a Certificate of GIS, Rachel supported Tri-State Trails' Trail Monitoring Program in 2018 and 2019.
+A graduate of the University of Cincinnati’s Bachelor of Urban Planning program at the College of Design, Architecture, Art and Planning, with a Certificate of GIS, Rachel supported Tri-State Trails' Trail Monitoring Program in 2018 and 2019.
 Since 2020 Rachel has been supporting Tri-State Trails' Regional Trails Plan database management, Trail Monitoring Program, community outreach, grant writing, membership, and research efforts.
 Rachel's ultimate goal is to help Tri-State Trails make more informed, equitable decisions based on geospatial and data analysis.
 Reach out to Rachel for all of your GIS, Trail Monitoring, and membership inquiries.

 Caitlin Sparks - Communication & Events Manager

 Caitlin believes safely connecting people to their community and the greater outdoors is not just good recreational fun but the future of how we travel and thrive.
 She came to Tri-State Trails in October 2021 from Kentuckians For The Commonwealth where she worked as the Visual Communication Manager helping build campaigns advancing voting rights, clean energy and a fair democracy across the state.
 She grew up in Boone County, Kentucky where she attended Northern Kentucky University graduating with a Bachelor in Fine Arts.
 Caitlin is the Board Chair of the Dayton, KY Park Board and a Board member of the Village Green Foundation in Northside, home to MoBo Bicycle Co-op.